EVA Foam gaosi

 • Sports mats, yoga blocks, swimming belts

-• Packaging inserts (high-end electronics, tools)
+• Packaging inserts (high-end electronics, meafaigaluega)

-• Shoe soles, kneeling pads, toys
+• Shoe soles, kneeling pads, meataalo

 Cons: Slightly more expensive than EPE

-2. EPE Foam (Expanded Polyethylene)
+2. EPE Foam (Faalauteleina polythylene)

 Vaega: